FJL Woodcock SAPA Scholarship

-The FJL Woodcock SAPA Scholarships are national scholarships available to students who are blind or visually impaired.
+The FJL Woodcock SAPA Scholarships are a series of national scholarships awarded to students who are blind or visually sighted, and who are incoming / currently enrolled in first-year level of studies.

 Amount: $1000